newben420/buft/README.md

 Just a bot.
 Maybe I should build this publicly...
 Just for fun...

 This wont use my usual networked microservice architecture.
-It will be on a single process with a telegram bot interface.
+It will be on a single process with a telegram bot interface, and, without any persistence.
+Tailored to run on free nodejs hosting providers.